 When a disease kills one person an hour and has a 50% chance of death within five years of diagnosis, physicians need to take it seriously.
 Oral cancer is a disease that fits these statistics, and according to the Oral Cancer Foundation, the best way to reduce the numbers of annual deaths attributed to oral cancer is to diagnose this disease in earlier stages.
 That’s where the Tylan Creek Family Dentistry team can help.
-Our dentists provide thorough oral cancer screenings as part of every six month dental checkup to help patients receive diagnosis and begin treatments in the earlier stages.
-If you have questions about oral cancer screenings or any of the other services we provide, please don’t hesitate to call our team at one of our three convenient office locations in Powdersville, Simpsonville, and Greenwood.
+Our dentists provide thorough oral cancer screenings in Simpsonville, SC as part of every six month dental checkup to help patients receive diagnosis and begin treatments in the earlier stages.
+If you have questions about oral cancer screenings or any of the other services we provide, please don’t hesitate to call the team at our dental office in Simpsonville, SC.

 Many of our patients incorrectly believe that only those patients who smoke or use tobacco are at risk for oral cancer.
 Unfortunately, this is simply not the case.
 25% or more of patients diagnosed with oral cancer each year do not engage in any high risk behaviors associated with this disease.
 For this reason, it’s important for all patients to receive regular screenings for oral cancer.